shivam5992/pyscrapper/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)

+##### WIP DISCLAIMER

+Some of the projects inside this repo are broken due to updates on the websites used, so they are being reworked to be fully functional.
+Contributions are welcome.
+Just fork the repo and pull request your updates.

-Web Scrapping series in python.
+### Web Scrapping series in python.

 Forked and mantained by Ivan Nieto <ivan.n.s@tuta.io>